-In fact, I devoted the entire Speed Changes Everything chapter to the subject, and went in-depth to discuss some of the main contributing factors, those being:
+In fact, I devoted the entire Speed Changes Everything chapter in ‘The Secrets’ to the topic, and went in-depth to discuss some of the main contributing factors, those being:

 – Natural Talent

 Also described are the specific challenges speed presents to barrel racers and their horses, AND how to overcome them.

 I could go on and on about speed!

 In fact when I wrote this, I emailed the BarrelRacingTips.com community and shared EVEN MORE tips for helping to reveal speed in the barrel horse (if you don’t want to miss out on these additional winning tips, be sure to sign up below).

 To give you a sneak peek into the Speed Guide, I’ve added an excerpt from the introduction below, as well as details describing what this rare guide reveals to barrel racers.